Get access to everything we publish when you sign up for Outside+ Join today!.

 Cilantro leaves have a flavor that most people either love or hate.
-But even if you think cilantro tastes like soap, you should still consider growing a few plants in your garden, because cilantro and the spice coriander both come from the same plant, Coriandrum sativum.
+But even if you think cilantro tastes like soap, you should still consider growing a few plants in your garden and harvesting coriander seeds for a variety of culinary applications.

 The plant’s round, lobed leaves turn feathery as it lengthens up towards the sky.
 Pretty masses of small white flowers soon appear.
 These nectar-and-pollen rich blossoms attract tons of pollinators, especially honey bees and syrphid flies.
 As the blossoms begin to fade, small, round, kelly green coriander seeds appear.

 Coriander’s flavor is truly unique — citrusy and slightly nutty, and it pairs very well with beans, lentils, rice, and roasted or grilled vegetables.
 The seeds can be harvested when they are young and bright green, or you can wait to harvest them until they turn brown.
 I like to harvest them at the green stage, because their flavor is sharper and more pronounced, and because the only place you can find green coriander seed is in a garden.
 I’ve never once spotted them at a grocery store or in a farmers’ market.
 The seeds keep in the refrigerator for a couple of weeks if stored in a lidded glass container, and they freeze well too.

 If you’d like to harvest the mature brown seed, either to plant next year or to grind and use throughout the winter, wait until the majority of the seed turns brown.
 Then, cut off the seed heads along with a few inches of stalk and hang them upside down in a brown paper bag.